aggapple/Manbogi/README.md

 - buildToolsVersion 25.0.2

 # functions
-1. Indicate wher you walk.
+1. Indicate where you walk.
 2. Make a note of your walk.
 3. Displays your current location.
 4. Use options to control the speed of walking.